Our rating(3.4/5)

 Next day: 21p w/Lloyds bank account, 81p w/non-Lloyds bank account

-A one-off setup fee of £50 is required to create the account.
+A one-off setup fee of £50 was required to create the account.

-We were only offered a 36-month contract – quite a commitment.
-It has an early termination fee of £100 + VAT if cancelling after 18 months or the monthly terminal rental (£23 + VAT, in our case) x 18 months if cancelling before 18 months.
+The card machine contract is 18-months long – less than its previous, hefty length of 36 months.
+We were quoted an early termination fee of £100 + VAT or the monthly terminal rental (£23 + VAT, in our case) x number of months left of the contract.

 We were only offered a Clover Flex terminal, but other card machines may have a lower monthly cost because they don’t have the same amount of software features as Clover.
 The basic software subscription is included in the monthly fee, but you can subscribe to more advanced Clover features if needed.